yek-org/yek-sass/README.md

   </details>

-  <h4><code>val</code>, <code>color</code> function</h4>

-  to using css variable and color variable, these function are easy way to use.

-  <h4>how assign new css variable and set value</h4>
+  <code>val</code> function as native css <code>var</code> function and <code>color</code> function is function to giving any variable using <code>--color-</code> prefixes.

-  to assigning new css variable and setting value on it or re-assign or changing current value of the any variable, we can use `set-var` mixin to making it easy.
+  so, to assigning new css variable and setting value on it or re-assign or changing current value of the any variable, we can use <code>set-var</code> mixin to making it easy.

   <details>
   <summary>Code Syntax</summary>